orzklv/web/content/_index.md

 However, things got serious in mid 2022's.
 The more personality I created, the more I suffered morally and more close relatives & friends were getting worried, so I had to eventually stop forever in my current personality (yes, sadly, there won't be new personality switches anymore).

-{% alert(note=true) %}
-I mean, that's a statement, not a promise, you know what I'm sayin'.
-Ye, I'm sorry for being unstable
-{% end %}

 ## What's this blog about?

 Mainly my tech career stuff and experiments that I document after ending up wasting hours of time on it.
 I hope it's gonna be useful at some point for people and humble learners.
 I'll try to recover my old posts from old blogs but can't promise anything.
 Also, I decided to add uzbek localization support to create more resources for fellow developers with language barrier~ **Uzbek Developers life matter!**.